Dave

 State of Operations

 Thank you for reading.
-I value advice and ideas, if you have any, please do reach me.
+I value advice and ideas.
+If you have any, please do reach me.

 Run as Node